florianroesler/dynamopencl/README.md

+**NOTE**
+---

+This repository contains the initial implementation of DynamOpenCL (Dynamic OpenCL).
+The framework was later renamed to CloudCL (has a better ring to it) and served as the basic building block for other Master Thesises and some PhD topics.
+After I handed in my Master Thesis, the code here was not touched anymore.
+It still remains a working proof of concept to harness the full potential of heterogeneous compute clusters.

+For the latest version of CloudCL it makes sense to visit the following fork: https://github.com/plauth/cloudcl

+---
 # DynamOpenCL (Dynamic OpenCL)

 Dynamic OpenCL is an idea originating from a master's thesis that tries to solve the problem of computing a great workload on multiple machines within a network in order to receive a speedup.
 Most prominent existing solutions have one or multiple of the following shortcomings: